 Takagi incites Mashiro to meet with Miho Azuki, Mashiro's crush, and tells her the two plan to become manga artists.
 In response, Azuki reveals her plans to be a voice actress.
 Mashiro proposes to her that they should both marry when Azuki becomes a voice actress for the anime adaptation of their manga.
 The two then start creating their manga, under the pen name Muto Ashirogi, in hopes of getting serialized in Weekly Shounen Jump.

 Bakuman. was published in English by VIZ Media under the Shonen Jump imprint from August 3, 2010 to August 6, 2013 and again in a 20-volume box set on October 1, 2013.
-The series was also published in Brazil by Jbc from August 2011 to April 2013, in Poland by Waneko since May 20, 2016 and in Russian by Azbooka since June 1, 2016.
+The series was also published in Brazil by Jbc from August 2011 to April 2013; in Poland by Waneko since May 20, 2016; in Russian by Azbooka since June 1, 2016; and in Mexico by Panini Comics Manga.

 Shounen Jump.
 When we think of the famous boy’s manga company, titles such as “Bleach”, “Naruto” and “Gintama” usually comes to mind.
 Most of which are of the ‘battle’ genre.
 Bakuman is no different; but instead of picking up their swords to rush off to battle, Akito Takagi and Moritaka Mashiro are picking up their pens to rush for their deadlines.
 A story of making your dreams come true, fighting for the one you love and overcoming the many obstacles that stand in your way – all of which that can adhere to your typical shounen title.
 Only that it is not your typical shounen